CasGan/CS-479-Reverse-Engineering/Modules/shellcode.md

 ```

-A step-by-step explanation of your assembly code and how it sets up the system call
+# A step-by-step explanation of your assembly code and how it sets up the system call
+To execute : execve (char *pathname, char **argv, char **envp)

+pathname : /bin/sh

+argv : [ /bin/sh, NULL]

+envp : NULL

-Report how many bytes total are in your assembly, and include the whole thing in ascii
+# Report how many bytes total are in your assembly, and include the whole thing in ascii